liberapay/liberapay.com/CONTRIBUTING.md

-## Team Gittip
+## Contributing to Gittip

-First of all, thank you for your interest in Team Gittip! :smiley:
+Thank you for your interest in contributing to Gittip! :smiley:

 We welcome contributions of all types: design, code, discussion, marketing, etc.

+If you are opening a new issue, go for it!
+Don't be afraid that it's a dumb idea or a duplicate of another issue or whatever, especially if this is your first time participating with us.
+We're glad to have you. :smile:

 ### Where We Hang Out

 Besides GitHub, Twitter and IRC are the two main online hangouts for Team Gittip.
 I'm [whit537](https://twitter.com/whit537) on Twitter, and we're in
- #gittip on Freenode for IRC (here's a [web
+ #gittip on Freenode for our chatroom (here's a [web
 interface](https://webchat.freenode.net/)).
 Jump in and introduce yourself!
 :grinning:

+We also exist in the real world at times. :smile:

 ### Code